DaleMcBride21/DaleMcBride21/README.md

 - 👋 Hi, I’m @Dale McBride!
-- I am a student at Brigham Young University Idaho at the moment and am studying Computer Science and Data Science!
+- I am a student at Brigham Young University Idaho and am currently studying Computer Science and Web Development!
 - 👀 I’m interested in many things.
-Computers definitely have always been super interesting to me, but I also really like to be outdoors and hike backpack as well as hunt and fish.
+Computers have always been super interesting to me, but I also like to be outdoors and hike, backpack, hunt, and fish.
-- 🌱 I’m currently learning Python and using Python for data analysis as well as web development.
-I have found that I like both of these.
+- 🌱 I’m focusing on becoming a web developer.
-- 📫 How to reach me dlmcburrito@gmail.com
+- 📫 How to reach me dalemcbride129@gmail.com
 -

 <!---